famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 * Screen time is interfering with offline play, physical activities or socializing with friends and family.
 * Negative emotions after interacting online, playing video games or while texting.

 https://www.mayoclinic.org/healthy-lifestyle/childrens-health/in-depth/screen-time/art-20047952

 * Preview programs, games and apps before allowing your child to view or play with them.
 Organizations such as Common Sense Media can help you determine what's appropriate.
 Better yet, watch, play or use them with your child.
 * Seek out interactive options that engage your child, rather than those that just require pushing and swiping or staring at the screen.
 * Use parental controls to block or filter internet content.
 * Make sure your child is close by during screen time so that you can supervise his or her activities.
-* Ask your child regularly what programs, games and apps he or she has played with during the day.
-* When watching programming with your child, discuss what you're watching and educate him or her about advertising and commercials.

-To ensure quality screen time:

-Also, avoid fast-paced programming, which young children have a hard time understanding, apps with a lot of distracting content, and violent media.
-Eliminate advertising on apps, since young children have trouble telling the difference between ads and factual information.

-Consider that your child is watching you for cues on when it's OK to use screens and how to use them.

 Managing your child's use of screens and media will be an ongoing challenge.
 But by developing household rules — and revisiting them as your child grows — you can help ensure a safe experience.